 Is internal network segmentation used to further isolate sensitive production resources such as PCI data?

 PCI data is not stored as it is only framed by Bookafy from 3rd party providers such as Stripe and Authorize.net.
 Bookafy doesnt collect data or store data.

 Is network Intrusion Detection or Prevention implemented and monitored?

-A broad spectrum of monitoring tools, supplemented by notifications and alerts provided by AWS and Linode remain constantly on.
+A broad spectrum of monitoring tools, supplemented by notifications and alerts provided by Azure remain constantly on.
 This includes intrusion detection and email confirmations of network access.